-- 3. The CMO shall have the discretion to attempt to resolve issues arising under this section with the practitioner, who will be required to meet with the CMO, if asked, or other involved individuals, or to refer them, if appropriate, to a quality assurance liaison or other entity, if, in his/her judgment, the complaint can be resolved without a MEC investigation.
+- 3. The CMO shall have the discretion to attempt to resolve issues arising under this section with the practitioner, who will be required to meet with the CMO, if asked, or other involved individuals, or to refer them, if appropriate, to a quality assurance liaison or other entity, if, in the CMO's judgement, the complaint can be resolved without a MEC investigation.
 If the CMO has taken action to resolve an issue, a report shall be submitted in writing by the CMO to the MEC for approval. - 4.
-If, however, the CMO concludes that an investigation is warranted, he/she shall recommend to the MEC that an investigation be undertaken. - 5.
-The MEC shall determine whether an investigation is warranted, and if so, assign the task to an ad-hoc committee of at least 3 members of the active attending staff who can serve in such a capacity without a conflict of interest.
-In the event of a conflict of interest, the committee member shall be excused and the president of the medical board shall appoint a member of the medical staff to serve on the committee.
+If, however, the CMO concludes that an investigation is warranted, the CMO shall recommend to the MEC that an investigation be undertaken. - 5.
+The MEC shall determine whether an investigation is warranted, and if so, assign the task to an ad-hoc committee of at least 3 physician or dentist members of the active attending staff who can serve in such a capacity without a conflict of interest.
+In the event of a conflict of interest, the committee member shall be excused and the president of the medical board shall appoint a physician or dentist member of the medical staff to serve on the committee.